Frequently asked questions for holidaying in Ireland with your caravan or motorhome

 General Tourism Information

-The population of the Republic of Ireland (26 counties) is nearly 5 million.
+The population of the Republic of Ireland (26 counties) is 4.9 million.
 Dublin is the largest City with over one million inhabitants, Cork the second largest City and Limerick, Capital of the Shannon Region, is the third.

 Everyone in Ireland speaks English.
 The country is bilingual, English and Irish (the Gaelic language).
 Signs are in both English and Irish.

 Dress for the weather!
 Temperatures can vary dramatically from day to day.
-Very cold and wet with possibility of snow and ice in the winter- November to February.
+It can be cold and wet the winter- November to February.
 In summer it is warmer but can still be wet and windy.
 Be prepared!

 The standard electrical supply is 230 volts AC (50 cycles); plugs are flat, with three pins.
 If required, small travel transformers should be purchased before departure to Ireland.

 All shops are generally open from 09.00H to 17.30H Monday to Saturday.
-Many small local shops, and grocery shops in villages and small towns open daily until 22.00H.
-Shopping centres normally have one or two late night openings each week.
-Many of the larger Shopping Centres in the main cities stay open late during the weekdays and are open Saturdays and Sundays too.
+Many small local shops and grocery shops in villages and small towns open longer hours daily.
+Shopping centres and many other shops in cities have one or two late night openings (usually Thursday and Friday) and on Sundays.

 Post offices are normally open from 09.00H to 17.30H Monday to Friday and 09.00H to 13.00H on Saturday.
 Almost every town and village has a main post office or a sub post office.